LennartFr/Blockchain-2018/README.md

 ### Step 4: Install Hyperledger Fabric: download fabric.sh

+#### A Hyperledger Fabric with only one Peer is referred to as NOOPS and disables consensus.
+It performs no validation.
+It executes transactions as they arrive.
+It is the default mode while the code is in pre-release version.

+#### The other option for running the blockchain nodes is with the validating mechanism, which currently uses PBFT (Practical Byzantine Fault Tolerance) for concensus.
+To do this, you’ll have to run at least 4 nodes at the same time.

+A Hyperledger with more than one Peer is referred to as

 ~~~
 docker pull hyperledger/fabric-peer:$ARCH-1.0.1 // Peer
 docker pull hyperledger/fabric-ca:$ARCH-1.0.1   // Certificate Authority